-Lincoln, Vermont’s Chris Bohjalian is the critically acclaimed author of 17 books, including nine New York Times bestsellers.
+Lincoln, Vermont’s Chris Bohjalian is the of 17 books, including ten New York Times bestsellers.
 His work has been translated into over 25 languages and three times become movies.

-His new novel, Close Your Eyes, Hold Hands, arrives on July 8.
+His most recent novel, Close Your Eyes, Hold Hands, was published in the summer of 2014.

 His books have been chosen as Best Books of the Year by the Washington Post, the St. Louis Post-Dispatch, the Hartford Courant, Publishers Weekly, Library Journal, Kirkus Reviews, Bookpage, and Salon.

 His awards include the ANCA Freedom Award for his work educating Americans about the Armenian Genocide; the ANCA Arts and Letters Award for The Sandcastle Girls, as well as the Saint Mesrob Mashdots Medal; the New England Society Book Award for The Night Strangers; the New England Book Award; a Boston Public Library Literary Light; a finalist for the Lambda Literary Award; and the Anahid Literary Award.
 His novel, Midwives, was a number one New York Times bestseller, a selection of Oprah's Book Club, and a New England Booksellers Association Discovery pick.
 He is a Fellow of the Vermont Academy of Arts and Sciences.

 He has written for a wide variety of magazines and newspapers, including the Washington Post, Cosmopolitan, Reader's Digest, and the Boston Globe Sunday Magazine.
 He has been a weekly columnist in Vermont for the Burlington Free Press since February 1992.

 Chris graduated Phi Beta Kappa and Summa Cum Laude from Amherst College, and lives in Vermont with his wife, the photographer Victoria Blewer, and their daughter Grace Experience.